-In the Research Excellence Framework (REF) 2014, 25% of our research was rated world leading, and 43% internationally excellent, placing it in the top 10 institutions nationally for impact.
+In the Research Excellence Framework 2021, the University of Portsmouth was ranked as the top modern UK university for overall quality by Grade Point Average (GPA) and research power in Area Studies, and 2nd across all UK universities for research power, according to Times Higher Education.
 Our activities have been funded by major UK and European research councils, including the AHRC, ESF, ESRC, EU, UNESCO, the British Academy and various NGOs.

 We're building knowledge on conflict in West Africa, with a particular focus on issues in the West African Sahel.

-Interested in a PhD in Area Studies & International Development?
+Interested in a PhD in area studies and international development?